 So if it wasn’t worth it, why was he still doing them?

 In an effort to understand his actions, Dr. Rosenberg reflected on his motivation with a simple pen-and-paper exercise.

 What he realized through this exercise was surprising!
 Although he hated filling out clinical reports, he was still acting by his own free will.
 He had chosen to do the reports in order to get the income they provided.

 After understanding this motivator, and knowing that he could make his income in other ways, Dr. Rosenberg decided then and there to never write another clinical report.

 You Always Have a Choice

-Saying “I do this because I have to” is a way of shirking responsibility by blaming others.
+Saying “I do this because I have to” is a way of shirking responsibility and blaming others.

 And when you blame others, it disconnects you from being an active participant in your life.
 Suddenly you feel as if you’re being controlled by others.
 And nobody likes to feel controlled.

 The alternative here is to take responsibility for the actions you perform on a daily basis.
 (Like Dr. Rosenberg did with his clinical reports.)